jadamsowers/trailhead/backend/scripts/README.md

   - Families: 15
   - Family Members: 28

-🔐 Admin credentials:
-  Email: admin@example.com
-  Password: password123
+💡 Note: All family members were created under the authenticated Clerk user.
+   In production, each family would have their own Clerk account.
 ```

 ### Troubleshooting

-**Error: "Could not login as admin"**
-- Make sure the backend is running
+**Error: "You must be authenticated as an admin user"**
-- Verify the admin credentials match what's in the database
+- Verify you have admin role in Clerk's public metadata
+- Check that your email matches `INITIAL_ADMIN_EMAIL` in backend `.env`
+- Ensure you're using a fresh session token (they expire)

+**Error: "Token verification failed"**
+- Get a fresh session token from the browser
+- Make sure you're signed in to the app
-- Check the API URL is correct
+- Verify the backend is running and Clerk is configured

 **Error: "httpx is required"**
 - Install httpx: `pip install httpx`

 **Error: "Could not create trip"**
-- Make sure you're logged in as an admin
+- Verify you have admin permissions
 - Check the API logs for detailed error messages
-- Verify the database is properly initialized
+- Ensure the database is properly initialized

+**Session token expired**
+- Clerk session tokens expire after a period of time
+- Simply get a fresh token from the browser and try again

 ### Related Scripts